adamKabbara/academic-cms/posts/Cosmological simulations and machine learning.md

 title: Cosmological simulations and machine learning
 date: 'June 5, 2022'
 thumbnail: /images/image1.jpg
+excerpt: It was a simple tip of the hat.
+Grace didn't think that anyone else besides her had even noticed it.
 ---

 # Phocen nunc pauca inventa suae belli medius